rontarrant/gtkDcoding/docs/_posts/2019-09-10-0069-textview-and-textbuffer.md

 Within the `MyTextView` constructor, a quick call to `getBuffer()` gives us access and from there, we give it some content with `setText()`.

-But for thoroughness sake, let’s also look at a shared `TextBuffer`…
+But for thoroughness sake, let’s also look at a shared `TextBuffer`...

 ## TextViews with a Shared TextBuffer